-“Yeah, she’ll be gone for a while.
-She was trying to convince him to go to Denali.”
+"Yes.
+She'll be gone for a while.
+She was trying to convince him to go to Denali."
 That was one of our cover stories, anyway.
-It fit in with what happened during the ill-fated “birthday party”, and plausible enough to make Bella believe it, and at the same time to ensure that she not tell anyone.
+It fit in with what happened during the ill-fated "birthday party," and plausible enough to make Bella believe it, and at the same time to ensure that she not tell anyone.

-She audibly swallowed, and looked as if she were about to cry.
+She audibly swallowed, and looked as if she was about to cry.
+Why-?
+Oh.
+A quick skim of her mind revealed all to me.
 She thought we were leaving because of her; that it was all her fault.
-I let her think it.
-If I tried to address that now, she might get the hint that I could read her better than I led her to believe.
+Eh, let her think it.
+Besides, if I even tried to address that, she might get the hint that I can read her better than I led her to believe.
 Which was not at all.

 "If you want me to."